hgonomeg/bansu/README.md

     /// Null on error
     "job_id": "UUID of your job",
     /// Null on success
-    "error_message": "Error message if the request failed" }
+    "error_message": "Error message if the request failed",
+    /// Position counted from 0
+    /// Null if the job is being processed without a queue "queue_position": 12
+}
 ```